Building

 many attempts.

 This is the arc of a building journey — not a portfolio.
 Each prototype is an attempt to make a question tangible.
-None of them are finished.
-All of them taught me something.
+None of them finished.
+All of them teaching.

 "Can technology support consciousness — or does it always colonize it?"